emve-me/emve-web-client/README.md

 # Agenda

 - Demo & Background
     - Made emve ~6 years ago
     - Remade it ~4 years ago
-    - Made it again ~1.5 weeks ago
+    - Made it again ~2.5 weeks ago
 - Dev opps
     - Onboarding - git pull, docker-compose up and your good to go
     - Deployment, using GitLab CI / CD and custom tooling
 - Stack
-    - NextJS  React / Apollo / Postgres / Typescript
-    - gapi-to-graphql
+    - Universal
-- Strong typing everywhere
+        - Typescript
-    - Generate Typescript type definitions from GraphQL schema
+            - Type gen from GraphQL

-ssr benefits for authentication

-Server side rendering
+    - Frontend
+        - NextJS
+            - SSR
+        - Authentication
-Storing Google JWT in Cookie
+            - Google Login, JWT stored in Cookie
-Redirecting based on authentication
+            - Redirs based on cookie, a value of SSR

-Complexities around WeSockets on server and client

-Introspection everywhere

-Typescript generation from GQL with apollo cli on client and other tools on the server
+            - JWT token send in header to API requests
+            - Cookie handling library (link)
+        - React
+        - Apollo
+            - Splits API transport into websockets and HTTP requests
+    - Backend
+        - gapi-to-graphql (Link to Library)
+        - Postgres
+        - Apollo Server
+        - Did not use
+            - ORM
+            - GraphQL / DB in one, ex: graph.cool
+    - Dev opps
+        - Docker Compose for local development
+        - GitLab CI / CD for deployment to App Engine
+            - Uses custom utilities to aid deployment (link to NPM libraries)